Dosing & Uses

 (mow-MET-uh-sown)

-SIDE EFFECTS: See also Precautions.Nose/throat dryness or irritation, blood-tinged mucus/phlegm, and nosebleeds may occur.
-If any of these side effects last or get worse, tell your doctor or pharmacist promptly.Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor right away if any of these serious side effects occur: pain/sores in your nose, white patches in your nose/mouth, painful swallowing/trouble swallowing.Rarely, it is possible that corticosteroids given in the nose will be absorbed into the bloodstream.
+SIDE EFFECTS: Burning, itching, or stinging may occur when you apply this medication, but usually only lasts a short time.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
+Many people using this medication do not have serious side effects.Tell your doctor right away if any of these unlikely but serious side effects occur: stretch marks, skin thinning/discoloration, acne, small red bumps on the skin (folliculitis).Rarely, it is possible this medication will be absorbed from the skin into the bloodstream.
 This can lead to side effects of too much corticosteroid.
-These side effects are more likely in children and people who use this medication for a long time and in high doses.
+These side effects are more likely in children, and in people who use this medication for a long time or over large areas of the skin.
 Tell your doctor right away if any of the following side effects occur: unusual/extreme tiredness, weight loss, headache, swelling ankles/feet, increased thirst/urination, vision problems.A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.